biovis-report/biovis-report/docs/source/docs/getting-started.md

 ## Run an Example

+!!! note

+    Therefore, the current version of BioVisReport does not support Windows because we cannot make all plugins work properly on Windows.
+We consider to support Windows in next version.
+We're very sorry for the inconvenience.

 To familiarize you with biovis-reports and how to write a report, let's reproduce a example report together (as shown in the video below).

 <iframe